slingr-stack/slingr-docs/content/en/dev-reference/flows/steps/categories.md

 toc: true
 weight: 85
 ---
-Translated to Markdown format:

-### Definition
+## **Definition**

-The steps are predefined components that fulfill specific functionalities.
-They are used in a flow to create code in a more graphic way, so you don't have to learn to code in any specific language.
-Instead, you just need to drag and drop the steps from the steps palette and into the canvas area, and then connect them by dragging a connector from a source step and dropping it into a target step.
-Steps are divided into categories where each category contains multiple steps.
-You can find the documentation for each step in the following pages.
+Steps are predefined components that serve specific functionalities.
+They are used in a flow to create code in a more graphical way, eliminating the need to learn any specific coding language.
+Instead, you simply need to drag and drop steps from the steps palette onto the canvas area and then connect them by dragging a connector from a source step to a target step.
+Steps are categorized, and documentation for each step can be found on the following pages.

-### Categories
+## **Categories**

-#### System
+### System

-The first category in which you can find steps is called "System".
-Here you will find the steps that will help you with the construction of your flow.
-For example, here you can find the logger step that logs something on the monitor of your application or the set var step that creates a new variable in the context.
-All the steps that you will find in this category are: start, end, logger, script, and set var.
-You can find the documentation for each of these steps in the following pages.
+The first category of steps is labeled "System".
+Here, you'll discover steps that aid in constructing your flow.
+For instance, you'll find the logger step, which logs information to your application's monitor, and the set var step, which creates a new variable in the context.
+The steps in this category include: start, end, logger, script, and set var.
+Documentation for each of these steps can be found on the following pages.

 ![System Steps](/images/vendor/flows/system_steps.png)

-#### Control
+### Control

-The second category is called "Control".
-Here you will find the steps that will allow you to work with structures well known in all programming languages and some more.
-All the steps that you will find in this category are: For Each, If, Subflow, Try-Catch, and While.
-You can find the documentation for each of these steps in the following pages.
+The second category, "Control", contains steps that allow you to work with structures commonly used in programming languages and more.
+The steps in this category include: For Each, If, Subflow, Try-Catch, and While.
+You can find the documentation for each of these steps on the following pages.

 ![Control Steps](/images/vendor/flows/control_steps.png)

-#### Data
+### Data

-The third category is called "Data".
-Here you will find the steps related to the data stored in your application.
-Here you will find some useful steps to search, create, delete, update records, and much more.
-All the steps that you will find in this category are: Create record, Delete Data, Delete Record, Execute Action on data, Execute Action on record, Execute Global Action, Fin Data, Find Record, Find Record by id, Save Record, and Update Record.
-You can find the documentation for each of these steps in the following pages.
+The third category, "Data", includes steps related to the data stored in your application.
+Here, you'll find useful steps for searching, creating, deleting, updating records, and more.
+The steps in this category comprise: Create record, Delete Data, Delete Record, Execute Action on data, Execute Action on record, Execute Global Action, Fin Data, Find Record, Find Record by id, Save Record, and Update Record.
+You can access the documentation for each of these steps on the following pages.

 ![Data Steps](/images/vendor/flows/data_steps.png)

-#### User Interface
+### User Interface

-The final category is called "User Interface".
-Here you will find the steps that will let you control how the UI of your application works.
-All the steps that you will find in this category are: Download File, Go Back, Go To View, Open Action, Open External Link, Reload, Show Message, Start Task, and Update task.
-You can find the documentation for each of these steps in the following pages.
+The final category, "User Interface", provides steps for controlling the functionality of your application's user interface.
+The steps in this category include: Download File, Go Back, Go To View, Open Action, Open External Link, Reload, Show Message, Start Task, and Update task.
+Detailed documentation for each of these steps can be found on the following pages.

 ![UI Steps](/images/vendor/flows/ui_steps.png)